unisa-hpc/synergy-sc-ae/README.md

 We suggest using Ubuntu 20.04 or later.

 ## Hardware Requirements
-- Single-node experiments: t least one NVIDIA GPU is required.
+- Single-node experiments: at least one NVIDIA GPU is required.
-- Multi-node experiments: a cluster with NVIDIA GPUs is required, equipped with the provided SLURM plugin.
+- Multi-node experiments: a cluster with NVIDIA GPUs is required, equipped with the provided NVGPUFREQ SLURM plugin.

 ## Software Requirements
 - DPC++ (Intel/LLVM) [2022-09](https://github.com/intel/llvm/releases/tag/2022-09)